YunzheZJU/holo-schedule/README.md

 ## Develop

-Developing holo-schedule on your local machine
+Developing holo-schedule on your local machine.

 First please follow [build procedures](#build) to ensure your dependencies are installed properly.